pravega/pravega-operator/README.md

 http://<pravega-name>-pravega-controller.<namespace>:10080/
 ```

-Check [here](doc/external-access.md) to enable external access to a Pravega cluster.
+Check out the [external access documentation](doc/external-access.md) if your clients need to connect to Pravega from outside Kubernetes.

 ### Scale a Pravega cluster